ShadAh-17/IBM_Data_Science-Capstone-Project-/Capstone Project - The Battle of Neighborhoods/README.md

 # Data Science Capstone Project
-The repository includes the code for the Capstone project in Applied Data Science Capstone course on Coursera.
+This repository includes the code for the Capstone project in Applied Data Science Capstone course on Coursera.
 This includes various notebooks, reports and the complete data science project.

 ### Capstone Project description